rkazakov/javascript-bookmarks/README.md

 # JavaScript bookmarks

-> A curated list of grea JavaScript resources
+> A curated list of great JavaScript resources

 ## Table of Contents
 - [Blogs](#blogs)